wwPDB/protein-modification-extension/Standardizing_protein_modifications.md

 The standardization of protein modification handling ensures that there is a single correct approach to handling each protein modification that occurs within the PDB archive.
-However, there are many existing PDB entries that contain protein modifications that do not follow these handling conventions.
+However, there are many existing PDB entries that contain protein modifications which do not follow these handling conventions.

 As part of the protein modification remediation project, all entries containing protein modifications are being re-released to add the new protein modification data category described [here](Protein_modifications.md).
-During this process, any protein modifications that are incorrectly handled within a PDB entry are ammended to ensure that they are consistently handled.
+During this process, any protein modifications that are incorrectly handled within a PDB entry are amended to ensure that they are consistently handled.

 In this document, some examples are provided describing the processes that are being